supervisely-ecosystem/import-volumes-with-masks/README.md

 where indexes is values from `.nrrd` masks.
 Don't specify 0 as index in this file (reserved value for not labeled fields).
 If you don't provide this file, class names will be created automatically (`class1`, `class2`, ...).

+Mask files of each volume can contain one or more objects.

 `class2idx.json` example:
 ```
 {